ezralanglois/arachnid/_sources/README.txt

 is distributed under the `GPL 2.0`_ license.
 It has the following highlighted applications and subpackage:

-- pySPIDER: Python batch files designed to better automate the reconstruction protocol
-- Planned future release
 - AutoPicker: Automated reference-free particle selection
 - ViCer: Automated particle verification
+- pySPIDER: Python batch files designed to better automate the reconstruction protocol
 - Other utilities

 This project was started in 2009 by Robert Langlois as an internal software package written for members of the `Frank Lab`_.
 This package contains only the published algorithms and